menu

 Demographics

-The overall education level of Poplar is somewhat higher than in the average US city of 21.84%: 28.61% of adults 25 and older in the village have at least a bachelor's degree.
+The education level of Poplar citizens is substantially higher than the typical US community, as 30.83% of adults in Poplar have at least a bachelor's degree.

+Poplar is a somewhat ethnically-diverse village.
 The people who call Poplar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Poplar residents report their race to be White, followed by Native American.
-Important ancestries of people in Poplar include Norwegian, German, Swedish, Finnish, and Irish.
+Important ancestries of people in Poplar include German, Norwegian, Swedish, Irish, and English.

 The most common language spoken in Poplar is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and French.

 Notable & Unique Neighborhood Characteristics